Chico Xavier: Childhood

-Cidália, his step mother, asked Francisco to ask the spirit of his late mother about how to prevent the neighbor from stealing her vegetables, and the spirit said; put her in charge of the kitchen garden, the advice was followed and brought an end to the vanishing vegetables.
-Scared about the mediunity of the young boy, his father decided to hospitalize him.

-Father Scarzelli; the Catholic priest examined him, and concluded that hospitalizing the boy would be a mistake, since it was only "children's fantasy".
-Scarzelli simply advised the family to restrict his reading (he believed they were the reason for the fantasies) and put him to work; Francisco then was hired to work in a textile factory where he was submitted to rigorous discipline of extended working hours.
-That brought serious consequences that lasted for the rest of his life.

-In 1924, he finished primary school and never went back to school.
-He was hired as a sales clerk working long hours.
-Despite his Catholic devotion and uncountable penances, along with all the restrictions imposed by the priest he confessed with, he never stopped having visions or communicating with spirits.
+Francisco was born at 1:00 BRT on 2 April 1910 to João Cândido Xavier, a lottery ticket vendor, and Maria João de Deus, a Catholic housewife.
+By 1924, Francisco completed his primary education but did not pursue further schooling.
+He embarked on a career as a sales clerk.

 Contact with Spiritism

-In May 1927 his sister, Maria Xavier, was having mental disturbances, which many believed was caused by spiritual sources known as obsession (Spiritism).
+In May 1927, his sister, Maria Xavier, was having mental disturbances, which many believed were caused by spiritual sources known as obsession (Spiritism).
 This episode allowed Francisco to support his sister with his mediumship capacities and introduced him to the Spiritism Doctrine as well.
-Simultaneously he allegedly received a new message from his mother in which she recommended him to accomplish all his duties and thoroughly study the books of Allan Kardec; In June; Francisco founded the Spiritist Center Luiz Gonzaga, in a wooden warehouse owned by his brother.
+Simultaneously, he allegedly received a new message from his mother in which she recommended he accomplish all his duties and thoroughly study the books of Allan Kardec.
+In June, Francisco founded the Spiritist Center Luiz Gonzaga in a wooden warehouse owned by his brother.
 In July, under the guidance of a so-called "benevolent spirit", he started to psychograph, writing seventeen pages.

 Later, Xavier would claim that several deceased Poets had begun to manifest themselves through him, but they only started to identify themselves in 1931.
 In 1928, he published his first psychographic messages in the newspapers "O Jornal", from Rio de Janeiro, and Almanaque de Notícias, from Portugal.